-Students: How to Plan a Productive Summer in the States
+Students: How to Plan a Summer in the USA

 As students look forward to a well-earned Christmas break, leading work abroad specialist, BUNAC has lots of top tips on why now is a great time to plan a successful summer in the States, and how to do it without breaking the piggy bank.